 - 2.31.2.1.
 Labeling of Grade Required.
-Biodiesel shall be identified by the grades S15 or S500.
-Biodiesel Blends shall be identified by the grades No. 1-D, No. 2-D, or No. 4-D. - 2.31.2.2.
+Biodiesel shall be identified by the grades S15 or S500. biodiesel blends shall be identified by the grades No. 1-D, No. 2-D, or No. 4-D. - 2.31.2.2.
 EPA Labeling Requirements Also Apply.
-Retailers and wholesale purchaser-consumers of biodiesel blends shall comply with EPA pump labeling requirements for sulfur under 40 CFR § 80.570.
+Retailers and wholesale purchaser-consumers of biodiesel blends shall comply with EPA pump labeling requirements for sulfur under 40 CFR § 80.570. - 2.31.2.3.

-- 2.31.2.3.
 Automotive Fuel Rating.
-Biodiesel and Biodiesel Blends shall be labeled with its automotive fuel rating in accordance with 16 CFR Part 306. - 2.31.2.4.
+Biodiesel and biodiesel blends shall be labeled with its automotive fuel rating in accordance with 16 CFR Part 306. - 2.31.2.4.
 Biodiesel Blends.
 When biodiesel blends greater than 20 % by volume are offered by sale, each side of the dispenser where fuel can be delivered shall have a label conspicuously placed that states "Consult Vehicle Manufacturer Fuel Recommendations."

-The lettering of this legend shall not be less than 6 mm (1⁄4in) in height by 0.8 mm (1⁄2in) stroke; block style letters and the color shall be in definite contrast to the background color to which it is applied.
+The lettering of this legend shall not be less than 6 mm (1⁄4 in) in height by 0.8 mm (1⁄2 in) stroke; block style letters and the color shall be in definite contrast to the background color to which it is applied.

 - 2.31.3.
 Documentation for Dispenser Labeling Purposes.
 The retailer shall be provided, at the time of delivery of the fuel, a declaration of the volume percent biodiesel on an invoice, bill of lading, shipping paper, or other document.
 This documentation is for dispenser labeling purposes only; it is the responsibility of any potential blender to determine the amount of biodiesel in the diesel fuel prior to blending. - 2.31.4.
 Exemption.
-Biodiesel blends that contain less than or equal to 5 % biodiesel by volume are exempt from the requirements of Sections 2.31.1, 2.31.2, and 2.31.3. when it is sold as diesel fuel.
+Biodiesel blends that contain less than or equal to 5 % biodiesel by volume are exempt from the requirements of Sections 2.31.1.
+Identification of Product, 2.31.2.
+Labeling of Retail Dispensers, and 2.31.3.
+Documentation for Dispenser Labeling Purposes when it is sold as diesel fuel.
 (Added 2008)